nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Type `l[ist]n[ot]d[one]`.
 Press `Enter`.

-2. App will display all uncompleted items in the bottom left panel.
+2. App will display all uncompleted items in the results panel left panel.

 #### View all tasks